rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [vue-typical](https://github.com/Turkyden/vue-typical) - Vue Animated typing in ~400 bytes of JavaScript
 - [vue3-lottie](https://github.com/megasanjay/vue3-lottie) - A component for importing and displaying Lottie animations in Vue 3
 - [@morev/vue-transitions](https://github.com/morevm/vue-transitions) - Transitions library for Vue 2 and Vue 3 with no CSS needed
+- [@formkit/auto-animate](https://github.com/formkit/auto-animate) - Add motion to your apps with a single line of code

 ## Meta Tags